MichaelThomas0721/My-Gift-List/README.md

 same gifts for peoples birthdays, this fixes that problem by letting users make items as taken so that other users know not to purchase that gift.

+This repository is a complete rewrite of the previous (now archived) NextJs version of the website.

 The code is open source :)

 ## Setup